vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ::: tip

-`README.md` is an exception, as long as you don't disable it from the sidebar via `index: false` or make it as group link, it will allways be the first item in the sort.
+`README.md` is an exception, as long as you don't disable it from the sidebar via `index: false` or make it as group link, it will allways be the first item after sorting.

 :::